conan-io/conan-io.github.io/_posts/2021-01-25-New-conan-release-1-33.markdown

-title: "Conan 1.33: New [conf] section in profiles, New strip_root argument for tools.get(), new Meson build helper, New toolchain and build helper for Qbs, New CMakeDeps generator, Per-generator build_modules support, New msvc compiler in settings, Apple Catalyst support, New os.sdk and os.subsystem sub-settings for macOS"
+title: "Conan 1.33: New [conf] section in profiles, New strip_root argument for tools.get(), new Meson build helper, New toolchain and build helper for Qbs, New CMakeDeps generator, Per-generator build_modules support, New msvc compiler in settings, new os.subsystem for macOS for Apple Catalyst support, New os.sdk for all Apple os."
 ---

 Conan 1.33.0 is a big release!
 We're introducing a new section in profiles named